MLP-VectorClub/Winterchilla/README.md

 ## Local setup

-You can find a step-by-step guide which tells you how to set up your machine to be able to properly run & edit the site's code locally, should you need it.
+Below, you can find a step-by-step guide, which tells you how to set up your machine to be able to properly run & edit the site's code locally.

 1. Clone the repository<br>Recommended (free) tool: [Atlassian SourceTree](http://www.sourcetreeapp.com/)
 2. Import `setup/database.sql` to a new, empty database of your choice